LeN0UR/The_CI_CDiary/1) Linux/1) Notes/README.md

 #  🐧 Linux Notes 🐧

 **Purpose:**
-This folder serves as my personal Linux cheat sheet — a reference of the most important and frequently used commands, collected while learning through **OverTheWire Bandit**, **SadServers**, and everyday Linux practice.
+This folder serves as my personal Linux cheat sheet.
+A reference of the most important and frequently used commands, collected while learning through **OverTheWire Bandit**, **SadServers**, and everyday Linux practice.

 ---